UCL/rsd-engineeringcourse/session05/02comments.md

 ###Why comment?

 * You're writing code for people, as well as computers.
-* Comments can help you build code, by respresenting your design
+* Comments can help you build code, by representing your design
 * Comments explain subtleties in the code which are not obvious from the syntax
 * Comments explain *why* you wrote the code the way you did